 If you are an expat living in Austria, you’ll face all manner of small, everyday challenges in your life.
 For instance, setting up your home utilities and finding your nearest grocery store are some things you simply need to know.
-And while garbage collection and recycling might not be the most glamorous aspect of life, it’s still essential to know.
+And while garbage collection and recycling might not be the most glamorous aspect of life in Austria, it’s still essential to know.
 Beyond this, you might also want to read up on the circular economy and how to live more sustainably in Austria.
 Then, of course, there are some handy ways to reduce plastic in your everyday life.

 But first, here is everything you need to know about garbage collection and recycling in Austria, including the following: